NSeaburg/OneDayAhead/replit.md

 ## Changelog

 - July 10, 2025.
+Updated Content Creation Assistant context and welcome message
+  - Enhanced the Content Creation Assistant system prompt to reference the three-branches experience as an exemplar model
+  - Changed initial AI assistant message from "Let's get creating!" to a comprehensive introduction explaining how the assistant can help
+  - AI assistant now provides specific guidance on character development, assessment design, differentiated learning, and pedagogical best practices
+  - Improved user experience by making the AI assistant more proactive and contextually aware from the start
+- July 10, 2025.
 Enhanced admin content creation form to support complete UI configurability collection
   - Expanded admin intake form from 5 to 8 steps to collect all UI configuration data
   - Added new Step 3: Assessment Bot UI configuration (botTitle, chatHeader, listening topics, progress settings, input placeholder, initial greeting)